Valley Mills High School: Clubs and groups

 The school has many known clubs: Valley Mills Eagle Pride Band, FFA, Fellowship of Christian Athletes, FCCLA, Yearbook, Leo and also a Spanish Club.
-The football team, under the direction of head coach, Sam Moody, have a good record.
-The girls basketball and softball teams are very competitive and have been quite successful in recent years.
+They also have a football team and girls basketball and softball teams.

 The Valley Mills High School Band went to state for the first time in 2017, after coming in first at the Area competition.
 Once there, they finished second overall in the state of Texas for 2A bands.
 They returned to state the following year, following another first-place victory at Area, and finished their season as the Texas UIL Class 2A State Marching Champions.